 It's the ideal quick weeknight dinner recipe, or for those times when you've got an almost empty pantry & fridge!
 You can make this without the fresh spinach and you'll only require a few cans from your pantry & some simple spices.

 Why I love chickpeas (and you should too!)

 High in protein, fibre, and minerals, chickpeas are an excellent and budget-friendly alternative to meat.
 You can use them to bulk out salads, and stews, pile them into veggie wraps, to top a jacket potato, or blitz them to make hummus!

 Have you tried hummus with pasta?
-Simply stir your hummus through cooked pasta as a healthier alternative to cream or cheese based sauces.
+Simply stir your hummus through cooked pasta as a healthier alternative to cream or cheese-based sauces.

-Chickpea Curry Ingredients:
+Creamy Chickpea Curry Ingredients:

 - Lemon - A generous squeeze of lemon to add a bit of zest to your chickpea curry.
 You can use lime too.

 - Oil (optional)- We only need a tiny bit to fry the onions and garlic, but you can use water if you want to make an oil-free curry recipe.

 - Fresh Cilantro/coriander - optional to add on just before serving.

 How to make Chickpea Curry with Spinach